 I'm quite sure you don't need any of the fancy API these mobile platform offers — and that's ok.

-So did you figured out what is my favorite?
+So did you figure out what is my favorite?

 Happy mobile development :)